Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 “It’s really important for me to be well dressed.”

-She looked at me skeptically, took a deep breath, uncrossed and crossed her legs, and then told me her story.
+She looked at me skeptically, took a deep breath, uncrossed and crossed her legs, and then told me her story of unconscious healing.

 It was never just about the clothes.